 Calculate slope

-The tool is part of geomorphological_analysis.py.

-This tool creates a slope raster based on an input elevation raster (DEM).
+Outline: it creates a slope raster based on an input elevation raster (DEM).

+Source: this tool is part of geomorphological_analysis.py.

+Description:

-It is composed of one arcpy tool and has the following workflow:
+This tool is composed of one arcpy tool and has the following workflow:

 Slope(ElevationRaster)

+Slope [link]

 This tool identifies the slope (gradient or steepness) from each cell of a raster.
 For each cell, the Slope tool calculates the maximum rate of change in value from that cell to its neighbours.
 Basically, the maximum change in elevation over the distance between the cell and its eight neighbours identifies the steepest downhill descent from the cell.

 Conceptually, the tool fits a plane to the z-values of a 3 x 3 cell neighbourhood around the processing or centre cell.
 The slope value of this plane is calculated using the average maximum technique.
 The direction the plane faces is the aspect for the processing cell.
 The lower the slope value, the flatter the terrain; the higher the slope value, the steeper the terrain.